Why Grain Thief is Stealing the Show!

 In Boston, he continued to use the name Grain Thief, bringing in a revolving group of musicians, including drummers, guitarists, and bass players.
 Tom Farrell joined the band early on.
 Mulroy and Farrell met in 2008.
 He became a regular, playing bass guitar while Mulroy played his newly purchased blonde Telecaster®.

 Zach Meyer and Alex Barstow were reluctant members at first.
 Meyer was a saxophonist and was prodded to join the band on mandolin.
-Barstow was a trained classical violinist and had also played drums in a punk band.
-Meyer convinced him to jam on some old-time tunes.
+Barstow was a trained classical violinist and Meyer convinced him to jam on some old-time tunes.
 Meyer grew up in the old-time fiddle community in Washington State.
 Rounding out the band is Mike Harmon, who is a recording engineer.
 He plays bass and adds a third vocal harmony to the band.

 The band has been together in its current formation for five years.
 “Playing in this band has been like an act of discovery,” laughs Barstow.
 Mulroy agrees.
 “We learn from each other all the time.
 We learn about music theory and to do that, you have to know what you’re doing.
 These guys certainly know what they are doing.
 There are dynamics in a group that you can’t get from academia.”

 Grain Thief’s first EP, Animal, was recorded and released in 2015.
 That record showcases the band’s folk, bluegrass, and old-time music.

 “It’s very rootsy, with country and bluegrass sound with a modern lyrical content,” says Mulroy, who describes Grain Thief as not a bluegrass band, but a “bluegrass music band.”